See All Posts on FLOSS Opinion

 What is it About FLOSS?

 Like any hobby or passion, software development is not free in time, or intellectual capital.
-However, unlike most hobbies and creation tools, it caps out pretty quickly in terms of prerequisite and overhead costs.
+However, unlike most hobbies and creation tools, it is pretty available in terms of prerequisite and overhead costs.
+People generally have the equipment to do development whether or not they are interested in development (a PC and the internet).

 Freedom to write software how you want means that you can bring so many different creations and visions into fruition unlike so many other tools and material building components.